 1 cup nuts (pecans or walnuts)

-In a mixing bowl, using an electric mixer, beat butter and both sugars just until creamy.
+In a stand mixing bowl fitted with a paddle, beat butter until creamy.
+Add vanilla and both sugars and beat just until creamy.
 Don’t overbeat.
-Add the egg and vanilla and beat just until incorporated.
+Add the cold egg, yolk and vanilla and beat just until incorporated.

-Stir together flour, baking soda, baking powder and salt.
+Stir together flour, salt baking powder, baking soda, cornstarch and salt.
 When thoroughly mixed, add to batter and stir just until blended.
 Stir in chips and nuts.
 Dough should be neither too sticky, nor too dry.

-Put the cookies in a 375 degree oven and set timer for 8 minutes.
-When timer rings, without opening oven or removing cookies, reduce heat to 325 degrees and bake for another 8-10 minutes or until cookies appear set.
+For regular ovens that run hot: Put the cookies in a 375 degree oven and set timer for 8 minutes.
+When timer rings, without opening oven or removing cookies, reduce heat to 325 degrees and bake for another 12-15 minutes or until cookies appear set.